csu-hci-projects/FA23-3D-Game-Creation/README.md

 “Impossible Spaces with Redirected Walking” - to enhance the illusion

-- Imagine your small room has magic portals that leads to other rooms.
+- Imagine your small room has magic portals that lead to other rooms.
 If you walk through just   right through the walls, it feels like you are in a completely different place.
 The trick is to make the transition so smooth that you hardly notice the magic happening.

 “Overlapping Spaces” - to maximize space